 - -Irritation with prolonged contact or high concentrations

-- —Worsening of existing skin conditions (eczema)
+- -Aggravation of existing skin problems (eczema)

-- —Sensitivity with a compromised skin barrier
+- -Sensitivity with a weakened skin barrier

-SLS vs. SLES: what's the difference?
+SLS vs. SLES: what is the difference?

 | Property | SLS | SLES |